DustinRogers/Choosing-Test-Stores/index.md

   </tr>
 </tbody>
 </table>
-##### I have decided to impute the mean value for the rows null values since my data set is already so small.
+##### Since my data set is very small I can't afford to lose any data.
+Therefore, I have decided to impute the mean value for the rows null values .

 ```r
 for (x in numeric_feats) {